almayomekonen/travel-track-app/README.md

       "JWT_KEY": "supersecret_dont_share",
       "CHAT_GPT_KEY": "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"
     }
-  }
+  }"
-4. run npm install in the backend/frontend
+4. run "npm install" in the backend/frontend
-5. run npm start in the backend/frontend
+5. run "npm start" in the backend/frontend

 Embark on your next adventure with TravelTrack today and embrace the future of travel planning.
 Bon voyage!